amethyst/rendy/README.md

 ## Who is using it?

-The first project to use `rendy` is expected to be the [`Amethyst`] project.
+The first project to use `rendy` is the [`Amethyst`] project.
 Kindly open a PR or issue if you're aware of other projects using `rendy`.

 ## License